RachWalm/spelling-game/README.md

 }
 ```

-The use of the Javascript 'style.display = "none";' could only be used once the area was not to be used again as it removes the item from the page.
+The use of the Javascript *'style.display = "none";'* could only be used once the area was not to be used again as it removes the item from the page.
 So this was done to hide the front page buttons once they were no longer required.
-Most of this was controlled by the function hideFront and theEnd to move from one layout to the next.
+Most of this was controlled by the function *hideFront* and *theEnd* to move from one layout to the next.

 #### Picking which word and the associated information

-An important piece of functionality that was decided upon was the use of an array and key pairs to store all the data that the game would require to draw upon:
+An important piece of functionality that was decided upon was the use of an array and key pairs to store all the data that the game would require to draw upon.

 Use of arrays meant that a lot of the work for finding information could be done either using indexing or the key of the key pair.